xiaoluoboding/ghost-theme-kaldorei/README.md

 > Ghost 2.x Configure：ghost admin

 1. New Post > Enter the title "Archives", At this time, the page url is `archives` by default.
-2. Post Settings > 勾选Turn this post into a page，然后Publish;
+2. Post Settings > Checked `Turn this post into a page`，Then Publish;
 3. Navigation > Create an archive navigation，URL：http://your_blog_url/archives;
 4. Done!
 Go to your site find your archives page.
 Have fun.